Vyral/monique-walker/_posts/2023-03-12-3-ways-to-get-your-home-ready-to-sell.md

 {% include excerpt.html %}

-It is crucial to thoughtfully prepare your home before you put it up for sale.
-A home that is correctly staged and prepped will sell for thousands of dollars more.
-However, how do you know where to start?
-There are a lot of things you could prioritize, and you don’t want to put your time and money into the wrong things.
-That is why I have created a list of three things to focus on when preparing your home:&nbsp;

-**1\.
-Do the three d’s.** They are: declutter, depersonalize, and deep clean.
-These are the basics that shouldn’t be overlooked.
-Move as much of your stuff as you can into a storage locker or your friend’s garage temporarily to make your house look bigger.
-Take down your pictures and other personalized trinkets so potential buyers can picture their family in the home, not yours.
-Then make sure every surface is as clean as it can be, inside and out.
-Don’t forget about things like ceiling fans, windows, and gutters.
+Are you wondering what you should do to prepare your home for sale?
+My recommendation is to think of the three d's, which are declutter, depersonalize, and deep clean. **These are the basics that shouldn't be overlooked.&nbsp;**

+First, declutter by moving as much of your stuff as you can into a storage locker, your garage, or even your friend’s garage.
+This will make your house look bigger, and less is better.&nbsp;
-{% include pullquote.html %}

-**2\.
-Hire a professional photographer.** It’s crucial that you don’t underestimate this.
-Just taking quick photos with your phone will not properly showcase your home.
-The photos and videos are what will draw potential buyers in, and if they aren’t good, then you won’t even get people to look at the house.
-The content needs to be high quality.&nbsp;

-**3\.
-Consider the emotions.** You want to appeal to the emotions of potential buyers by making the home feel cozy and welcoming.
-Fix the temperature, light some candles, bring in the natural light, and do anything you can to make them feel at home.
-Also, make sure you keep your own emotions in check.
-It makes sense that this home means a lot to you, it’s a huge part of your equity, and you’ve made years of memories in it!
-However, get ready to detach yourself from it, and don’t let your emotions stop you from choosing an appropriate list price.&nbsp;

-There is a lot that goes into selling a home, but I am here with you every step of the way.
-These three things will get you going in the right direction and earn you much more money for your home.
-If you have any questions or would like me to help you list, please reach out!
-Call or email me anytime.
-I would love to hear from you.
+Next, take down all of your pictures and personalized trinkets so potential buyers can picture their family in your home, not your family.&nbsp;

+Lastly, make sure every surface of your home is as clean and clear as possible, both inside and out.
+D**on’t forget things like ceiling fans, windows, and gutters.&nbsp;**

+I have wonderful stagers that I can refer you to, and I’d love to help you as well by walking through your home and giving you my advice.
+If you're thinking about selling and need some advice about how to present your property at its best, call me.
+I would be happy to help you.&nbsp;<br>